kctffs/mildew-detection-in-cherry-leaves/README.md

 - The data mining methodology and techniques combined with assistance from more experienced practitioners can be an essential tool to understand the concepts and steps involved in the entire data mining process.

 ## Unfixed Bugs

-- Bugs that are unfixed in this project include the final page not being rendered as code fails prior in the ModellingEvaluating notebook.
-  - To solve this I would have to go back over the code and try and figure out the solution to the problem as I could not find the necessary means in the time left for this project however the code is still completed there and just needs altering.
 - Heroku has not deployed my final project as there is a problem with the slug.
-As there was no education on this in the modules I was unaware of the complications this could bring and tried to search myself however.
-As there is strict time on this project and I could not find a relatable solution, there is no live site.
+Slug size has not been reduced however deployment has been successful on another site.
+  - To solve this problem, I would have to either include files into a .slugignore or reduce the images.

 <img width="740" alt="Screenshot 2025-01-10 at 09 43 48" src="https://github.com/user-attachments/assets/59b938e2-3f0b-405b-9fb8-e2c5d02c0665" />

 ## Deployment

 ### Render